allenai/WildBench/README.md

  -->

-## How to add a new model to the benchmark
+## How to add a new model to 🦁 WildBench benchmark

+> [!NOTE]
+> If your model is on HuggingFace and it is supported by vLLM, please create an Issue here to tell us your model id, chat template, and your preferred sampling parameters.
+We will add your model to the benchmark for you.
+If you'd like to try to run inference on your model yourself, you can follow the instructions below.

 ### 1. Models supported by vLLM